-Pros of Health Savings Accounts
+Pros of HSAs

-- Those over age 55 can add an additional $1,000 to HSA contribution limits
+- Those over age 55 can add an additional $1,000 to HSA contribution limits.

-- Some employers may make additional contributions to an employee’s HSA as a perk
+- Some employers may make additional contributions to an employee’s HSA as a perk.

-- Health savings account interest rates tend to be higher than typical savings accounts
+- Health savings account interest rates tend to be higher than typical savings accounts.

-- HSAs can be inherited
+- HSAs can be inherited.

-Cons of Health Savings Accounts
+Cons of HSAs

-- Since one’s health is unpredictable, this cushion may not accurately prepare for future expenses
+- Since one’s health is unpredictable, this cushion may not accurately prepare for future expenses.

-- Maintenance fees for HSA accounts can be high
+- Maintenance fees for HSA accounts can be high.

-- Only high deductible insurance plan holders qualify
+- Only high-deductible insurance plan holders qualify.

 - Studies show those with an HSA go to the doctor less